Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Model description and the Monte Carlo simulation techniques

 \subsection{Simulation technique 1: Boltzmann technique}

-Ising nanotube can be computationally driven by the temperature dependent Metropolis algorithm \cite{Metro1953Equations, Landau2000A_guide}, called the Boltzmann technique.
-The spin configurations (Markov chain) are generated according to Boltzmann distribution ($C_0\rightarrow C_1\rightarrow C_2\rightarrow ...
+Ising nanotube can be analyzed in simulation by using the temperature dependent Metropolis algorithm \cite{Metro1953Equations, Landau2000A_guide}, called the Boltzmann technique.
+The spin configurations (Markov chain) are generated according to the Boltzmann distribution ($C_0\rightarrow C_1\rightarrow C_2\rightarrow ...
 C_i\rightarrow C_{i+1}\rightarrow ...
 C_N$).
-We begin with the initial random configuration $(C_0)$.
-Then, the trail configurations $(C_t)$ are generated by flipping a randomly selected spin.
-This trail configuration is accepted with transition probability $p=\mbox{min}\{1,\exp(-\beta\Delta E)\}$, where $\Delta E=E_t-E_i$ is the energy difference between the trial and the initial spin configurations, $\beta=\frac{1}{k_{B}T}$ ($k_B$ is the Boltzmann constant, and it is set to unity for the whole simulation) is the inverse temperature, and $T$ is the temperature of the reservoir.
-We have performed $10^6$ Monte Carlo Sweeps (MCS) for each temperature step by discarding the first $10^5$ MCS to equilibrate the system with the reservoir.
-The remaining MCS part is taken into account for calculating average values of mechanical properties.
+The simulation begins with the initial random configuration $(C_0)$ followed by the trial configurations $(C_t)$ which are generated by flipping a randomly selected spin.
+This trial configuration is accepted with transition probability $p=\mbox{min}\{1,\exp(-\beta\Delta E)\}$, where $\Delta E=E_t-E_i$ is the energy difference between the trial and the initial spin configurations, $\beta=\frac{1}{k_{B}T}$ ($k_B$ is the Boltzmann constant and it is set to unity for the whole simulation) is the inverse temperature and $T$ is the temperature of the reservoir.
+About $10^6$ Monte Carlo Sweeps (MCS) is performed for each temperature in which the first $10^5$ MCS are discarded for the system equilibration.
+The remaining MCS part is taken into account for calculating the average values.
 The canonical ensemble average of a desired physical quantity $O$ is given by,

 where $M_s$ is the total number of MCS after equilibration.
 The average energy and average magnetization can be obtained from the equation \ref{eq:2}.
 The specific heat capacity $(C_V)$ and magnetic susceptibility $(\chi)$ were calculated using the following expressions,